-Following that, the EEAP reflected on the discussions and prepared for the subsequent sessions of the 'virtual visit', on the second day (08 November 2023), during which it met with faculty members and student representatives.
+Following that, the EEAP reflected on the discussions and prepared for the subsequent sessions of the 'virtual visit', on the second day (07 November 2023), during which it met with faculty members and student representatives.
 During this meeting the EEAP was given the opportunity to ask detailed questions to better facilitate the EEAP's understanding of the curriculum, internal evaluation review process, adequacy of resources and possible areas of strengths and weaknesses.
 The teaching staff and students provided the members of the EEAP with valuable information about their study experience, curriculum, and campus facilities.
 They discussed their priority issues concerning mobility, research, and career opportunities.
 The students were very hospitable, and helpful.
 They conducted themselves admirably and were excellent ambassadors of a good educational institution.

-The second day, (08 November 2023), continued with subsequent meetings with programme graduates and with employers, social partners, and external stakeholders, both groups representing impressive professional organizations, enterprises, and local authorities.
-During the meetings the EEAP was able to hear their experiences either during their studies at the Project Management, Transportation and Spatial Planning programme and/or their relations with the Department, as well as aiming to address the readiness of the graduates for the market and identify areas of cooperation between the department and employers.
+The second day, (07 November 2023, second calendar day of the overall visit), continued with subsequent meetings with programme graduates and with employers, social partners, and external stakeholders, both groups representing impressive professional organizations, enterprises, and local authorities.
+During the meetings the EEAP was able to hear their experiences either during their studies at the Urban Regeneration, Urban Development & Real Estate programme and/or their relations with the Department, as well as aiming to address the readiness of the graduates for the market and identify areas of cooperation between the department and employers.
 All participants spoke enthusiastically of the programme and their affiliation with it.
 It was evident that the Institution is held in a very high regard by its Alumni and external stakeholders.

-The second day, (08 November 2023, third calendar day of the overall visit), concluded with a meeting with the programme directors, the faculty working on the Programme Review Report, and MODIP & OMEA, in which a quick summary of the visit was discussed.
+The second day (07 November 2023, second calendar day of the overall visit), concluded with a meeting with the programme directors, the faculty working on the Programme Review Report, and MODIP & OMEA, in which a quick summary of the visit was discussed.
 During the meeting the EEAP was able to further clarify several key points and engage in a detailed discussion on the curriculum and facilities.
-The EEAP requested additional information about the programme, administration, buildings & resources, library, external relations and the electronic systems for student satisfaction and student records.
+The EEAP requested additional information about the programme, administrative buildings & resources, library, external relations and the electronic systems for student satisfaction and student records.